machbase/machbase/content/en/neo/api-mqtt/query.md

 TOPIC -->|m1, m2| A(SUBSCRIBER-A)
 TOPIC -->|m1, m2| B(SUBSCRIBER-B)
 ```

-In contrast with general MQTT brokers, machbase-neo delivers messages only if the publisher and subscriber share same connection (or session in terms of MQTT).
-This means machbase-neo MQTT is not working as a message broker, but it just uses MQTT as transport layer and subscription and publication is scoped per connection.
+Machbase-neo functions similarly to a standard MQTT broker by delivering all messages to subscribers.
+The exception is the query response message, which is sent only to the client that requested the query.
+In other words, machbase-neo sends the query result exclusively if the publisher and subscriber share the same connection (or session in MQTT terms).
+This means that while machbase-neo operates as a message broker, query result messages are not replicated to other subscribers.

 For example, while `CLIENT-M` and `CLIENT-P` subscribed to same `TOPIC` and waiting messages.
 Server sends messages `M1` and `M2` to `TOPIC` that were inscribed to `CLIENT-M`.